TheMasterGeese/MasterGeeseLivingWorldTools/README.md

-# FoundryVTT Module Template

-A TypeScript+Gulp template for a more automated FoundryVTT module development.

-In this system, you perform minimal changes to the `module.json` as it is populated automatically.
+# Master Geese's Living World Tools

+This repository acts as both a template for new Living World modules and as a testing ground for new tools or improvements to the workflow of existing modules.

 ### Table of Contents